openscilab/GSoC2024/IDEAS.md

 3. Blogging show-cases in which using PyCM is helping with a better understanding of a classification problem
 4. Design a website for online PyCM use-cases

 * This is for you if you are interested in human-subject research and user experience design.
+Web design skills are required.
+It's better to have research experiences in human-computer interaction domain, too.
 * We categorized this idea as an **Easy** one and we expect it to take **175** hours.

 #### Mentor